Mkhlf/cse15l-lab-reports/lab-report-4-week-8.md

         at MarkdownParseTest.testSnippet2(MarkdownParseTest.java:72)
 ```

-Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
-If yes, describe the code change.
-If not, escribe why it would be a more involved change.
+Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 ?

-I think my code can handle the case of nested brackets and escaped quite well.
+I think my code can handle the case of nested brackets and escaped brackets quite well.
 However, for nested parentheses my code only account for a nested open parenthes with no closed one within a valid pair of parentheses.
 I believe accounting for a pair of parentheses within a pair of parentheses can be solved within 10 lines, as I only have to check the number of opened and closed parentheses after a valid brackets while keeping the oreder in mind using a stack.

 ### Snippet \#3